unrealwork/atsd-use-cases/Chart_of_the_Day/LA_Lights/README.md

 The [ChartLab](https://apps.axibase.com) visualization above, made possible by [Axibase](https://axibase.com) analytic tools, tracks the government's progress with [public data](https://catalog.data.gov/dataset/citywide-led-streetlight-savings) and offers insight on the City's latest foray into environmental protectionism.
-Open the chart with the link above, and use the dropdown menu to toggle between all of the recorded metrics for a complete picture of [The Los Angeles LED Streetlight Program](https://energy.gov/eere/ssl/text-alternative-version-city-los-angeles-led-streetlight-program).
+Open the chart with the link above, and use the drop-down menu to toggle between all of the recorded metrics for a complete picture of [The Los Angeles LED Streetlight Program](https://energy.gov/eere/ssl/text-alternative-version-city-los-angeles-led-streetlight-program).

 The table below indexes the recorded metrics and offers explanation when  needed: